Constructing group actions on quasi-trees and applications to mapping class groups: A quasi-tree of metric spaces

 \begin{remark} This definition is not independent of the choice of $x$.
-The set of translates of the $g$-orbit of $x$ is again ``discrete'' as in the definition of WPD, but this time we allow a big group that fixes the whole orbit pointwise. \end{remark}
+The set of translates of the $g$-orbit of $x$ is again ``discrete'' as in the definition of WPD, but this time we allow a big group that fixes the whole orbit pointwise.
+Note that the image of $\langle g \rangle $ in $Q$ has finite index. \end{remark}